About us

 Useful

-• Holding ourselves accountable—asking, “Is it helpful?”, “Is it the best we can do?”
+• Holding ourselves accountable—asking, “Is it helpful?” and “Is it the best we can do?”

 Together